gaehlerm/SoftwareEngineering/README.md

 You go to your CEO, give him a hug and a box of chocolate.
 You thank him for saving your career and you pay him back the billion.

-I must admit at times I exaggerated a little to make a point.
+I must admit that at times I exaggerated a little to make a point.
 But the exaggeration is smaller than you think.
 The importance of writing automated tests cannot be overestimated.
 They are no guarantees to make your software project a success.
 But I can tell you that projects without automated tests are doomed and will fail sooner rather than later.

 I hope this is enough motivation to make you read through this chapter and really try to write tests by yourself.
 As always, it’s not easy at the beginning.
 Ask the internet and others for advice and you’ll get a fairly good idea how to write them.

-## Structure of tests
+## Test examples

 Here is a small real-world example how a test works.